 International Alert’s series of discussion clubs on religion and democracy in Kyrgyzstan continued in October by looking at the issue of real and imagined Islamophobia in Bishkek and its outskirts.

 The clubs are held as part of our ongoing project, ‘Constructive dialogues on religion and democracy’, funded by the European Union, which brings together religious leaders, civil society members, journalists and government officials to learn about and discuss key issues affecting religion and democracy in the country.

-Alert’s Project Manager Rasul Momunaliev presented statistics on Islamophobia from research conducted for the project by graduate researchers Urmat Kaliyev and Isaura Maseitova.
+International Alert Kyrgyzstan’s Project Manager Rasul Momunaliev presented statistics on Islamophobia from research conducted for the project by graduate researchers Urmat Kaliyev and Isaura Maseitova.
 The study examined the phenomenon of Islamophobia from two perspectives: from the wider population and from Muslims.

 According to the research, Islamophobia in Kyrgyzstan is initially formed on the basis of visual images associated with the religion, such as the hijab on women and beards on men.

 The older generation that grew up under Soviet anti-religious propaganda was found to be the most negative towards Islam and Muslims.
 Islamophobia is present among young people too, but to a lesser extent.